KD-NU/BiUNet/README.md

 # BiUNet

-This repo holds code for BiUNet: Towards More Effective U-Net with Bi-Level Routing Attention
+This repo holds code for BiUNet: Towards More Effective U-Net with Bi-Level Routing Attention.

 ## Installation